0xPolygonMiden/miden-node/docs/external/src/network-operator/validator.md

 The command writes one board ticket.
 It contains the board's Iroh address, a read-only document capability, and a bearer secret for bounded uploads.
 It contains no private DKG share.
 Send the file to each genesis validator through the authenticated bootstrap channel.
-Anyone with the ticket can read ceremony artifacts and fill empty upload slots, so do not publish it.
+Anyone with the ticket can read ceremony artifacts or stop the ceremony by uploading a conflicting value, so do not publish it.
 Keep the board running until every validator reports ceremony completion, then stop it with Ctrl-C.

 Each validator then runs the full ceremony with its own signing key and private work directory: